Blockstream/Jade/docs/index.rst

 -------------------------------

 Used to fetch the master (SLIP-077) blinding key for the wallet.
+May block temporarily while asking the user to confirm the export from Jade.
+Passing 'only_if_silent' will instead immediately return a 'denied' error if it would usually need to ask the user to confirm.

 .. code-block:: cbor

     {
         "id": "66",
         "method": "get_master_blinding_key"
+        "params": {
+            "only_if_silent": False
         }
+    }

+* Passing 'only_if_silent' as True means the call will always return immediately - it will return the 'denied' error if it would normally ask the user to confirm.
+* Passing 'only_if_silent' as False (or not passing it at all) allows the call to block temporarily if asking the user to confirm the export is required.

 .. _get_master_blinding_key_reply: